kcubero27/covid19-travel-requirements/README.md

 ## Learnings

-1. Twilio SMS API has a limit of characters (1.600) which seems small comparing to the ammount of information that needs to be sent.
+1. Twilio SMS API has a limit of characters (1.600) which seems small comparing to the amount of information that needs to be sent.
 2. It is very easy to use Twilio as all the doc is updated and with examples.
+3. There are currently no Spanish phones.
+However, there is a process where in 4-6 weeks they can provide you one.
+In my opinion, the experience is worse than using a phone in the US as you may have it in less than a minute.

 ## Improvements

-- Improve README.md with the steps in order to get the Account SSID and the token from Amadeus API
-- Improve logic section with a flow
+- Transform the user input country name into a country code.
+- Improve the message sent to users so that there is more information.
+For example, we could create a website with all the info and just send that email to users.
+- Amadeus API is only in English which makes this app only usable for english speakers.